Finding relief from overstimulation

 • Post-traumatic stress disorder (PTSD): People with PTSD can become very sensitive to sensory triggers — like sights, sounds, or smells that remind them of past trauma.
 This can lead to hypervigilance and impulse control challenges.

-Ways to manage overstimulation
+Ways to manage sensory overload

-When your brain takes in more sensory input or emotional stress than it can handle, it can leave you feeling drained.
-Learning simple strategies to manage overstimulation can help you feel calmer, more focused, and in control.
+When your brain takes in more sensory input or emotional stress than it can handle, it can lead to sensory overload, also called overstimulation.
+This can leave you feeling tense, drained, or on edge.

-Some effective techniques to reduce sensory overload include:
+Some effective techniques include:

 • Setting limits on screen time: Nearly 3 in 10 U.S. adults report “being constantly online,” which is linked to a higher risk of depression.
 To reduce digital overload, take regular breaks, avoid screen use before bed and during meals, and set daily time limits on your most-used apps.